keremsirtikizil/DSA210-Spring2025/README.md

 ## **Project: Measuring the Impact of ChatGPT on Coding Productivity and Learning**

 ### **Overview**
-This project aims to analyze how ChatGPT affects my coding productivity and learning process.
-By tracking my coding activities with and without ChatGPT, I will measure whether it enhances efficiency or leads to dependency.
-Additionally, I will analyze which stages of coding (designing, implementing, debugging) are most impacted by ChatGPT.
+As AI-assisted coding becomes increasingly popular, many developers rely on tools like ChatGPT to accelerate their workflow.
+But does it truly enhance productivity and learning, or does it create dependency and reduce problem-solving skills?
+This project will track my personal coding activities—both with and without ChatGPT—to measure its impact on efficiency, creativity, and learning.
+By analyzing my workflow across different coding phases (designing, implementing, debugging), I aim to uncover whether ChatGPT is a game-changer or a crutch in software development.

 ### **Motivation**
-While AI-assisted coding is becoming more prevalent, its actual impact on productivity and learning remains unclear.
-This project seeks to:
+AI-powered coding tools have revolutionized the way developers approach problem-solving.
+However, a critical question remains: Are these tools genuinely making us better programmers, or are they making us overly dependent?

+This project is driven by the need to understand ChatGPT’s role in my coding journey.
+Specifically, I aim to:

-- Determine whether ChatGPT improves or hinders my coding speed and efficiency.
+- **Quantify ChatGPT’s impact** on coding speed and efficiency.
-- Analyze how ChatGPT affects different phases of coding: **designing, implementing, and debugging**.
+- Analyze its effects on different coding phases—does it help more in **designing, implementing, or debugging**?
-- Identify any dependency trends over time.
+- Evaluate long-term learning effects—am I improving as a developer, or am I losing problem-solving skills?

+By systematically tracking my coding habits, I hope to provide meaningful insights into how AI tools should be integrated into a developer’s workflow for maximum productivity without sacrificing learning.

 Understanding these effects can provide insights into how AI tools should be integrated into a developer’s workflow for maximum benefit.